Mathematical manuscripts of Karl Marx: On the Differential

 In On the Differential, Marx tries to construct the definition of a derivative dy/dx from first principles, without using the definition of a limit.
-He appears to have primarily used an elementary textbook written by the French mathematician Boucharlat, who had primarily used the traditional limit definition of the derivative, but Marx appears to have intentionally avoiding doing so in his definition of the derivative.
+He appears to have primarily used an elementary textbook written by the French mathematician Boucharlat, who had primarily used the traditional limit definition of the derivative, but Marx appears to have intentionally avoided doing so in his definition of the derivative.

 Fahey et al. state that, as evidenced by the four separate drafts of this paper, Marx wrote it with considerable care.

 On the History of Differential Calculus

 Fahey et al. state that although Marx never used this term in his mathematical papers, his history of calculus can be understood in terms of thesis, antithesis, synthesis.
 Marx identified three historical phases of development - the "mystical" differential calculus of Newton and Leibniz, the "rational" differential calculus of d'Alembert, and the "purely algebraic" differential calculus of Lagrange.
 However, as Marx was not aware of the work of Cauchy, he did not carry his historical development any further.